• Skip to primary navigation

 Add bananas and peanut butter.

-Remove from the food processor and roll out on a lightly floured surface.
+Remove the mixture from the food processor and use a rolling pin to roll out on a lightly floured surface.
 (Use whole wheat flour, more ground oats, or another dog-safe flour that you have on hand).
-I used a heart cookie cutter to cut out these homeade dog treats but you could use any cookie cutter, or just cut them into squares with a knife or pizza cutter.
+I used a heart cookie cutter to cut out the treats but you could use a bone cookie cutter, or any shape cookie cutter, or just cut them into squares with a knife or pizza cutter.

 Bake them for about 30 minutes until golden brown on the bottom